MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 - "To use Markdown to format our report."
 - "To understand how to use R code chunks to include or hide code, figures, and messages."
 - "To be aware of the various report formats that can be rendered using R Markdown."
-- "To practice using the Unix Shell, Github, and R through paired programming exercises. "
+- "To practice using the Unix Shell, and R through paired programming exercises. "
 keypoints:
   - "R Markdown is an easy way to create a report that integrates text, code, and figures."
   - "Options such as `include` and `echo` determine what parts of an R code chunk are included in the R Markdown report. "